-Ulcerative colitis is a chronic inflammatory bowel disease that causes ongoing inflammation and ulcers (open sores) in the innermost layers of the large intestine (colon) and rectum.
+Ulcerative colitis is an inflammatory bowel disease (IBD) that causes ongoing inflammation and ulcers (open sores) in the innermost layers of the large intestine (colon) and rectum.
 The ulcers bleed and produce pus and mucus, and the inflammation causes the colon to empty frequently, causing diarrhea.
-Ulcerative colitis is similar to Crohn's disease, another inflammatory bowel disease.
-But Crohn's disease can happen anywhere in the digestive tract, often in patches, and can spread deeper into tissues.
+Ulcerative colitis is similar to Crohn disease, another IBD.
+Crohn disease can happen anywhere in the digestive tract, often in patches, and can spread deeper into tissues.
 Ulcerative colitis, on the other hand, is usually confined to the innermost layers of tissue and is uniform throughout the colon.
-Ulcerative colitis can be painful and have life threatening complications.
+Ulcerative colitis can be painful and have life-threatening complications.

-Ulcerative colitis affects more than 500,000 people in the United States.
-Although the condition most commonly affects people between the ages of 10 and 20, with a smaller peak at 50 - 80 years of age.
-Infants and children may also develop the disease.
+Although ulcerative colitis condition most commonly affects people between the ages of 10 to 20, with a smaller peak at 50 to 80 years of age, infants and children may also develop the disease.
 Ulcerative colitis occurs 5 times more frequently in those with a Jewish heritage than it does in the general population.
 There is no cure for ulcerative colitis, but diet and medications can help control the disease.

 Signs and Symptoms

-The signs and symptoms of ulcerative colitis vary, depending on how severe the inflammation is and where it is located.
-The most common include abdominal pain and bloody diarrhea.
-The symptoms can range from mild to severe.
+The signs and symptoms of ulcerative colitis vary depending on the severity of inflammation, and where it is located.
+The most common symptoms include abdominal pain and bloody diarrhea, ranging from mild to severe.
 They may come on either very suddenly or more gradually.

 Other common symptoms include:

 - Bloody stool